 Back then I learned what it meant to TRUST YOUR HUSTLE and succeed by putting in the effort necessary to make lasting change.

 To go from surviving to thriving.

 75% of prison inmates are former foster youth, 1% of foster youth ever actually graduate college, an even smaller percentage of human beings ever get a chance to play in the NFL, and I am one of the 2-5% of people to keep a business successful past 5 years.
 I’m 10 years in on my first business ever.

 On paper I am a statistical impossibility because I somehow achieved all of those things.

-“The last person I want to meet on my deathbed is the person I could have been”
+Because the last person we want to meet on our deathbed is the person we could have been.